The Hospitality Sector and No Deal Brexit

 A no-deal Brexit would mean the UK would leave the European Union immediately on the 29th of March 2019 with no agreements set in stone about the future relationship we would have with the EU.
 This brings a huge uncertainty to employers.
 Particularly those that rely on imports and exports within the EU.
 From the 200+ signatures to rule out this particular outcome, it is clear that nobody in Parliament wants this.
 Though, it will happen if there isn’t an agreement made in time.

-So, what are the impacts?
+So, what are the impacts on the hospitality?

 For the hospitality sector, we could see an increase of prices and some strain put on the small to medium sized suppliers and brands, especially on the food and beverage sector.
 Reportedly, 42% of employers are already struggling to find enough workers for their seasonal and temporary roles.
 These roles are often filled by EU workers.